thewileylab/ReviewR/README.md

 In addition to viewing patient data, you may also connect to a REDCap project to perform a chart review.

-Currently, ReviewR will connect to Google BigQuery as a database back-end, with support planned for:
+ReviewR will connect to Google BigQuery as a database back-end, with support planned for:

   - PostgreSQL
   - SQL Server